-We modified the database creation SQL Server scripts in the DVD Store distribution package to build the database schema, which includes the file structure, tables, indices, stored procedures, triggers, and so on.
-We built a master copy of the 10GB database version for SQL Server 2005 and for SQL Server 2008, and then used those master copies to restore our test database to the HP ProLiant DL380 G4 legacy server and Cisco UCS B200 M1 Blade Server between each test run.
-We stored the backup file on the C: drive of each server for quick access.
+We modified the database creation SQL Server scripts in the DVD Store distribution package to build the database schema, which includes the file structure, tables, indices, stored procedures, triggers, and more.
+We built a master copy of the 8GB database version SQL Server 2008, and then used those master copies to restore our test database to each VM between each test run.
+We stored the backup file on the C: drive of each VM for quick access.